 It is certainly their intense fear that purposely goads them to blare or play the Punjabi songs which can be used to divert and excite the attention of the vigilant soldiers on the Indian side.
 It is patently clear how the Chinese side could shift to spit so casually, should we at least not proceed with a refutation vehemently?

 What are we really looking for?
-After the year of 1962 and 1967, similar loudspeaker tactics by the Chinese side has been upsetting us.
+After the years 1962 and 1967, similar loudspeaker tactics by the Chinese side has been upsetting us.
 Our brave soldiers are becoming more and more cautious and asking more specific questions to expel the Chinese army who were hell-bent to carry out weirdness and tension.

 Typically, that idea would not work in the long run.
 It is the most understandable situation of emotional pain.